tinue/apa102-pi/README.md

 Ideally, a 10$ Raspberry Pi Zero W is dedicated to the task of driving the LEDs.
 The connector to the LED stripe can be soldered directly to the correct ports on the board.

 ## Wiring
 The Raspberry Pi is a 3.3 Volt device, and the APA102 LEDs are 5 Volt devices.
 Therefore it's possible that the 3.3 Volt SPI signal is not being recognized by the LED driver chips.
 To avoid this risk, use a 74AHCT125 or 74AHC125 level shifter for both the clock and the MOSI signal.
+You will not damage the Raspberry Pi if you don't use a level shifter, because the Raspberry Pi determines the voltage of MOSI and SCLK.

 Without a level shifter, the wiring is very simple: